This 2015 Canadian rodent study by McGill researchers found:

 http://www.nature.com/articles/srep19615 “Overlapping signatures of chronic pain in the DNA methylation landscape of prefrontal cortex and peripheral T cells”

 The news coverage focused on how the study’s findings may lead to non-invasive DNA methylation measurements of chronic pain as well as treatments of the effects.
 I’d argue that the researchers’ concluding statement of the Discussion section deserved the most focus:

 “Beyond the example of chronic pain, the robust and highly organized DNA methylation changes seen here in response to nerve injury provides some of the strongest evidence to date that experience effects DNA methylation landscapes at large distances in time and space.”

 “DNA methylation landscapes at large distances in time and space” warrant systematic examination of how experiential epigenetic changes during early life may be reversed by experiential therapies later in life.
-In 2016, there’s sufficient evidence for modifying research goals to primarily address causes, not just effects.
+In the current year, there’s sufficient evidence for modifying research goals to primarily address causes, not just effects.